PerBothner/atom-domterm/README.md

 works very well.
 That is included in the DomTerm sources, and is the default user interface for DomTerm.

-The atom-domterm package is unpolished.
-It has only been tested on Fedora 27.
-The terminal emulator part is pretty solid, and supports mouse handling, 24-bit colors, wide characters, and more.
-You can create multiple panes, and drag them with the mouse.
-However, integration with Atom is limited, and there are glitches, especially when it comes to pane managent.
+The atom-domterm has only been tested on Fedora 27.
+Most functionality works pretty well, though more testing is needed, and integration with Atom is limited can be improved.

 ## Features